Azure/Mission-Critical-Connected/src/testing/README.md

 - **Load tests**.
 These can help to evaluate the capacity, scalability and potential bottlenecks of a given workload and stack.
 - **Smoke tests**.
 These identify if the infrastructure and workload are available and act as expected.
 Smoke tests are executed as part of every deployment.
 - **UI tests**.
 These validate that the user interface was deployed and works as expected.
 Currently Azure Mission-Critical only [captures screenshots](/src/testing/ui-test-playwright/README.md) of several pages after deployment without any actual testing.
 - **Failure Injection tests**.
-These are done in two ways: First, AlwaysOn integrates Azure Chaos Studio for automated testing as part of the deployment pipelines.
+These are done in two ways: First, the Azure Mission-Critical reference implementation integrates Azure Chaos Studio for automated testing as part of the deployment pipelines.
 Secondly, manual failure injection test can be conducted.
 See below for details.

 Additionally, the Azure Mission-Critical Online repository contains a [user load generator](https://github.com/Azure/Mission-Critical-Online/tree/main/src/testing/userload-generator/README.md) to create synthetic load patterns which can be used to simulate real life traffic.
 This can also be used completely independently of the reference implementation.